gravitational/hackernews-challenge/README.md

 - [React](https://reactjs.org/docs/getting-started.html) (You will use react to create your UI)
 - Routing - User whatever makes the most sense for this project.
 - Data Storage - You can use whatever you want but using redux is not required for this small app.
 In fact no store is required.
-- Styles/CSS - [Styled components](https://www.styled-components.com/) package is already included, however if you'd like to use a more traditiaonal feel free to
+- Styles/CSS - [Styled components](https://www.styled-components.com/) package is already included, however if you'd like to use a more traditional feel free to
 - [Firebase Hosting](https://firebase.google.com/) - Firebase config is setup to allow for Firebase Hosting.
 You can create a Firebase account if you'd like to use this feature
-- [Webpack](https://webpack.js.org/) - Webpack is already setup with Babel and plugins to complile react.
+- [Webpack](https://webpack.js.org/) - Webpack is already setup with Babel and plug-ins to compile react.
 Feel free to modify this file.

 ### Tips
-Although you could probably just make normal ajax requests for to the firebase api to get data, I would strongly reccomend using the Firebase library and subscribing to the Firebase URLs for those data endpoints.
-This will allow you to get large amounts of data without making http requests.
+Although you could probably just make normal ajax requests for to the firebase api to get data, I would strongly recommend using the Firebase library and subscribing to the Firebase URLs for those data endpoints.
+This will allow you to get large amounts of data without making HTTP requests.
 You can learn more about reading data from a Firebase URL in [their documenation](https://firebase.google.com/docs/database/web/read-and-write?authuser=0).
-Also, keep in mind you will be reading from the Hacker News Firebase, so when you initilize your firebase app it will look like this:
+Also, keep in mind you will be reading from the Hacker News Firebase, so when you initialize your firebase app it will look like this:
 ```
 firebase.initializeApp({
   authDomain: "hacker-news.firebaseio.com",